top of page

 "I am very passionate about my cultural heritage and its strong connection with food.
 Vietnamese food is so varied and not like any other cuisine worldwide.
 I want to be an ambassador for it, bringing it greater prominence in the UK and beyond.”

-Comments in the press:
+Comments in the press and reviews:

 Eastern Daily Press, 30 April 2024